2ndSightLab/ai-tracker/mistake-tracker.md

 The architecture agent randomly removed a statement that a particular project should not change and then wrote a prompt to chagne it.
 It was the hardest part of this whole architecture to get working.
 If I had randomly let the agents loose without watching it would be all screwed up right now.

+The architecture project is very clear that the deploy project should do zero error handling and log all errors via an error logging project.
+And yet, I catch the deploy project trying to write a file to handle errors.
+The agents are always always always trying to mess up error logging for some reason.

 # 2026-08-09